 Prior to drinking, eat a balanced meal that includes adequate quantities of fat, protein, and veggies in addition to carbs.
 It is a common misconception that you need to “carbo-load” before a drinking.
 However, eating a balanced meal will help keep your blood sugar balanced and help keep you satiated.

 Stick to clear liquors

 Drinking clear liquors in comparison to dark liquors may help prevent a hangover.
 This is due to the presence of higher quantities of congeners in dark liquors.
 Congeners are chemical by-products of alcohol fermentation.
-Methanol, a type of congener, breaks down to form toxins which can worsen a hangover.
+Methanol, a type of congener, breaks down to form toxins which can worsen a hangover2.

 Hydrate, Hydrate, Hydrate

 Hydration, of course, is very important when you are drinking alcohol.
 Make sure to drink water prior to drinking alcohol, to hydrate between drinks, and hydrate after drinking.
 Additionally, use water or soda water as a drink mixer.
 This neutral mixer is also a great substitute for sugary mixers.